 Deployment refers to the method in which the software is implemented — the typical options are on-premise, cloud/web-based or hybrid.
 While many industries have been reluctant to leave on-premise-based deployment models, cloud-based is quickly becoming the predominant option.

-In SelectHub’s 2018 survey of BI software buyers, 23 percent of respondents firmly preferred cloud-based deployment.
+In SelectHub’s recent survey of BI software buyers, 23 percent of respondents firmly preferred cloud-based deployment.
 Of the 69 percent who were on the fence, 10 percent leaned towards the cloud.

 So we know the cloud is up-and-coming — but why?
 Cloud-based deployment offers a range of benefits that are too sweet to pass up.
 First, it allows complete customization in terms of size, storage, functionality and access — in a word, scalability.
 This is a significant advantage which allows you to minimize or expand your system according to your business needs.